IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** Is OBS a substitute for ICG (IGEL Cloud Gateway)?

-**A:** OSB is not an alternative for ICG or reverse proxy for secure device communication beyond your company network.
+**A:** OBS is not an alternative for ICG or reverse proxy for secure device communication beyond your company network.

 **Q:** What are the steps to setup OBS?